-- (2) As a result of adopting SFAS No. 142 Goodwill and Other Intangible Assets at the beginning of fiscal 2002, the Company no longer amortizes goodwill and other indefinite-lived intangible assets.
-Goodwill amortization totaled \$31.4 million pre-tax (\$28.2 million after-tax) in 2001, \$33.7 million pre-tax (\$31.9 million after-tax) in 2000, \$38.9 million pre-tax (\$38.1 million after-tax) in 1999 and \$37.4 million pre-tax (\$37.2 million after-tax) in 1998. - Operating profit includes the pre-tax effect of the charges discussed in Note (1) above and the following merger, restructuring, and other nonrecurring charges and gains: (i) in 2001, \$346.8 million (\$226.9 million after-tax) related to restructuring and asset impairment costs associated with the strategic restructuring and \$3.5 million (\$2.1 million after-tax) net nonrecurring gain resulting from the net effect of the \$50.3 million of settlement proceeds received from various lawsuits against certain manufacturers of brand name prescription drugs and the Company s contribution of \$46.8 million of these settlement proceeds to the CVS Charitable Trust, Inc. to fund future charitable giving, (ii) in 2000, \$19.2 million (\$11.5 million after-tax) nonrecurring gain representing partial payment of our share of the settlement proceeds from a class action lawsuit against certain manufacturers of brand name prescription drugs, (iii) in 1998, \$147.3 million (\$101.3 million after-tax) charge related to the merger of CVS and Arbor and \$31.3 million (\$18.4 million after-tax) of nonrecurring costs incurred in connection with eliminating Arbor s information technology systems and Revco s noncompatible store merchandise fixtures. - (4) Net earnings and net earnings per common share include the after-tax effect of the charges and gains discussed in Notes (1) and (3) above.
+(3) As a result of adopting SFAS No. 142 Goodwill and Other Intangible Assets at the beginning of 2002, the Company no longer amortizes goodwill and other indefinite-lived intangible assets.
+Goodwill amortization totaled \$31.4 million pre-tax (\$28.2 million after-tax) in 2001 and \$33.7 million pre-tax (\$31.9 million after-tax) in 2000.

+(4) Operating profit includes the pre-tax effect of the charges discussed in Note (1) above and the following merger, restructuring, and other non-recurring charges and gains: (i) in 2004, \$65.9 million (\$40.5 after-tax) relating to conforming the Company s accounting for operating leases and leasehold improvements, (ii) in 2001, \$346.8 million (\$226.9 million after-tax) related to restructuring and asset impairment costs associated with the strategic restructuring and the \$3.5 million (\$2.1 million after-tax) net non-recurring gain resulting from the net effect of the \$50.3 million of settlement proceeds received from various lawsuits against certain manufacturers of brand name prescription drugs and the Company s contribution of \$46.8 million of these settlement proceeds to the CVS/pharmacy Charitable Trust, Inc. to fund future charitable giving, and (iii) in 2000, \$19.2 million (\$11.5 million after-tax) non-recurring gain representing partial payment of the Company s share of the settlement proceeds from a class action lawsuit against certain manufacturers of brand name prescription drugs.

+- (5) In 2004, the Company s assessment of tax reserves resulted in a reduction that was principally based on finalizing certain tax return years and on a recent court decision relevant to the industry.
+As a result, the Company reversed \$60.0 million of previously recorded tax reserves through the income tax provision. - (6) Net earnings and net earnings per common share include the after-tax effect of the charges and gains discussed in Notes (1), (2), (3), (4) and (5) above.